 description:

-"Opaque serializable state passed to onLoadExternalState during thread import",
+"Opaque serializable state passed to onLoadExternalState during thread import.",

 },